-Michael Stevenson, Erica Baum, Birgit Rathsmann, Patrick Resing, and Ellie Ga explore the relationship between human psychology and a world of constantly changing variables.
+(im)possibilities is a group exhibition that addresses the themes of chance and inevitability with work by Erica Baum, Ellie Ga, Birgit Rathsmann, Patrick Resing, and Michael Stevenson.
+These artists explore the relationship between human psychology and a world of constantly changing variables.
 Using probability theory, linguistics, mathematics, radar imaging, robotics, and fortune telling, these artists question the import of predicting fixed outcomes.
 The works included in the exhibition extend Jorge Luis Borges’ metaphor of the library, the labyrinthine structure in which logical paths to universal knowledge frustrate meaning and obfuscate truth.
 With these works, (im)possibilities seeks to create a similar space of uncertainty and mystification.

 Michael Stevenson’s video, Introduccion a la Teoria de la Probabilidad, outlines the series of events that led the Shah of Iran, Manuel Antonio Noriega, and Patricia Hearst to a small island in Panama in 1979.
 A narrator reconstructs the political and personal circumstances that caused this improbable gathering, drawing heavily on a vintage textbook on probability theory.
 Nevertheless probability remains an abstract concept, and any sound theoretical framework collapses under the incredible narrative that unfolds.

 Ellie Ga’s multiform project, The Fortunetellers, draws on the artist’s six-month residency on Tara, a scientific research vessel drifting in Arctic ice. (im)possibilities includes a selection of works from this project in which Ga uses photography, video, and fortune-telling to interweave personal narrative with divination to explore the psychological effects of monotony and unpredictability.